 Remediation: closing the loop

-The assessment creates value only when findings are closed.
-Treat remediation as a tracked workstream with named owners, ticketed change requests, and a retest gate.
-Each closed finding gets a scanner re-run as evidence; each accepted finding gets a written rationale, a compensating control, and a review date.
-The pack of closed-loop evidence is what cyber insurance and CyberSecure Canada auditors want to see.
+The assessment creates value only when findings close.
+Treat remediation as 1 tracked workstream with named owners, ticketed change requests, and a retest gate.
+Each closed finding gets a scanner re-run as evidence, and each accepted finding gets a written rationale, a compensating control, and a review date.

-For Canadian SMBs without an internal security team, an MSP-led program collapses scope, scan, validate, and remediate into one accountable workflow.
-Fusion Computing runs assessments under CIS Controls v8.1 with PIPEDA-aligned reporting and PHIPA-aware handling for healthcare clients.
+That closed-loop evidence pack is what Canadian cyber insurance underwriters and CyberSecure Canada assessors ask to see.
+For a Canadian SMB without an internal security team, a provider-led programme collapses scope, scan, validate, and remediate into 1 accountable workflow.
+We run assessments under CIS Controls v8.1, and Fusion Computing delivers PIPEDA-aligned reporting with PHIPA-aware handling for healthcare clients.

 FAQ